 3.1.13 parent company [b-EV-Cert]: A company that Controls a Subsidiary Company.

-3.1.14 place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc) where the Applicant’s business is conducted.
+3.1.14 place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc.) where the Applicant’s business is conducted.

 3.1.15 private organization subjects [b-EV-Cert]: A non-governmental legal entity (whether ownership interests are privately held or publicly traded) whose existence was created by a filing with (or an act of) the Incorporating Agency in its Jurisdiction of Incorporation.

-3.1.16 qualified government information source (QGIS) [b-EV-Cert]: A database maintained by a Government Entity (e.g. SEC filings) that meets the requirements of Appendix A.

-3.1.17 qualified government tax information source (QGTI) [b-EV-Cert]: A Qualified Governmental Information Source that specifically contains tax information relating to Private Organizations, Business Entities, or Individuals.

-3.1.18 qualified independent information source (QIIS) [b-EV-Cert]: A regularlyregularly updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

 3.1.19 registration agency [b-EV-Cert]: A Governmental Agency that registers business information in connection with an entity’s business formation or authorization to conduct business under a license, charter or other certification.

 3.1.20 registered agent [b-EV-Cert]: An individual or entity that is: (i) authorized by the Applicant to receive service of process and business communications on behalf of the Applicant; and (ii) listed in the official records of the Applicant’s Jurisdiction of Incorporation as acting in the role specified in (i) above.

-3.1.21 regulated financial institution [b-EV-Cert]: A financial institution that is regulated, supervised, and examined by governmental, national, state or provincial, or local authorities.

 3.1.22 registered office [b-EV-Cert]: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.

 3.1.23 registration number [b-EV-Cert]: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.

 3.1.24 subsidiary company [b-EV-Cert]: A company that is controlled by a Parent Company.